miellaby/entrelacs/EntrelacsManifesto.md

 ### Preamble

-Despite devising data structures, Computer Science has not yet questioned the fundamental _paradigm_ that governs how data structures are mapped onto concrete storage spaces.
+Despite devising data structures, Computer Sciences don't question the _paradigm_ that governs how these data structures are mapped onto concrete storage spaces.

-Consequently, **all** digital and analog systems ever designed represent knowledge in the same way—a way derived from _Writing_, as we humans are accustomed to.
+Consequently, information systems still represent knowledge in a way derived from _Writing_, as we humans are accustomed to.

 ---